julianchurchill/text-adventure/README.md

 Done
 ====

+- [BUG] Using key on the door doesn't change door name from locked to unlocked...
+  - [FIX] Mid-sentence cased name was being set in the demo content and overriding the new name
 - [FEATURE] Items can be used with other items.
 This iteraction must be specified in the model content text and is limited to the following actions - change item name, change item description, make an exit visible
 - [FEATURE] New default action 'Examine some item' - can be used to look at items in the current location without picking it up
 - [FEATURE] Replaced long press context menu for actions with actions buttons